telekom/style-doc/CONTRIBUTING.md

   - Set respective comments in your GitHub review to resolved.
   - Create a general PR comment to notify the reviewers that your amendments are ready for another round of review.

-## Reporting Bugs, Issues and Planning

-- We use GitHub issues to track bugs and enhancement requests.
-- Please provide as much context as possible when you report a bug and open an issue.
-- Ensure the bug was not already reported by searching on GitHub under Issues.
-- The information you provide must be comprehensive enough to reproduce that issue for the assignee.

 ## Testing, linting and formatting

 To run unit tests locally, ensure that you have installed all relevant requirements.